Explosion at Qatar's Ras Laffan LNG Hub Injures 54, Leaves 18 Missing

 Monday, June 22, 2026

-Authorities said a 'technical accident' occurred at the Barzan local gas supply facility on Sunday evening and that there was no threat to public safety.
+Authorities said a 'technical accident' occurred at the Barzan local gas supply facility on Sunday evening.

-The facility is located in Ras Laffan Industrial City, QatarEnergy's primary site for LNG production and export with an annual production capacity of 77 million metric tons.
+The plant where the blast occurred, the Barzan gas supply facility, is part of Ras Laffan Industrial City, QatarEnergy's vast LNG production and export site with an annual production capacity of 77 million metric tons.

-An Iranian missile attack in March struck two of its key gas-processing units, slashing about 17% of Qatar's LNG export capacity which QatarEnergy CEO Saad al-Kaabi told Reuters would take three to five years to repair.
+An Iranian missile attack in March struck two of Ras Laffan's gas-processing units, slashing about 17% of Qatar's LNG export capacity which QatarEnergy's CEO told Reuters would take three to five years to repair.

 The war also forced the company to evacuate about 10,000 workers from offshore rigs and onshore processing plants.
 The company reported no injuries during the March missile attack.